russHyde/py-js-dataviz/README.md

 - SVG: rotation-angle is clockwise
 - SVG: for open paths, ensure `fill: none;` for svg paths or they'll be filled in and look like closed paths

+## Chapter 5

+- PY: 'requests' for getting data via HTTP
+- PY: 'response.json()' to obtain a python dictionary from a json-formatted file

+# Issues

+- Couldn't download the food-affordability dataset in chapter 5